stevekrouse/rose/README.md

   - return statement
   - unaryExpression
   - updateExpression
+  - DebuggerStatement

 - figure out CSS for block statement

 - colors
   - identifiers should be colored uniquely with scope
+  - color for null, undefined
+    - true, false, null, undefined can all be italics
   - visialize conditionalExpression
   - visialize nesting
     - objects in objects